 Amicabilis Concordia takes place in October each year when the Chapel choirs of Eton and Winchester join together to sing Evensong.
 The Warden of Winchester and the Provost of Eton attend the service, with other members of the school communities, after which a dinner is held in College Hall.
 The two schools take it in turns to host this annual event.
 It celebrates an agreement made in 1444 whereby Eton and Winchester, and their respective university colleges, New College Oxford and King’s College Cambridge, promised mutually to defend each other’s rights should it be required.

 Dating back to the school’s origins, Ad Portas is the highest honour the school can bestow upon a guest.
 The ceremony takes place in the medieval heart of the College, known as Chamber Court, and the whole school is in attendance.
-Members of the Royal Family and the Bishops of Winchester have been welcomed at the school with the ceremony, in addition to honouring distinguished alumni, such as politicians, Judges, academics and inventors.
+Members of the Royal Family and the Bishops of Winchester have been welcomed at the school with the ceremony, in addition to honouring distinguished alumni, such as politicians, judges, academics and inventors.

 Over the years, particular words and phrases have developed at Winchester.
 These are known as Notions.
-Some are very old in origin (from Latin, Middle English or Anglo Saxon) and some have been absorbed from schoolboy slang.
+Some are very old in origin (from Latin, Middle English or Anglo-Saxon) and some have been absorbed from schoolboy slang.
 A selection of the most commonly used is given below:

 When William of Wykeham founded Winchester College he made provision for 16 young boys under the age of 12 to sing in the Chapel.
 The school has maintained this same choral foundation for more than 600 years and the Quiristers, or Qs as they are usually known, form a vital part of the school’s Chapel Choir.
-The lower parts of Chapel Choir are sung by senior boys from the school, some of whom have themselves been Qs.